rs-delve/rs-delve.github.io/_reports/2020-07-06-nosocomial-scoping-report.md

 insufficient to prevent SARS-CoV-2 which appears to transmit predominantly through the respiratory droplet route.

-A. cat
-   1. Dog
-      * Fish
-   2. Apple

 # 5. Successful infection control practices for COVID-19